Scarabyte/SSW690-Project/docs/DesignDescription.md

 ### 2.4 MainActivity

-The MainActivity class is derived from the android.app.Activity class and provides the application framework and fundamental operation.
-This includes initializing the services and libraries needed to perform processing, establishing application run-time characteristics such as "keep screen on" and ensuring that everything is shut down correctly when the application is terminated.
-The MainActivity class will vector processing to the LDWSProcessor class in order to invoke the lane departure warning functionality.
+Responsibilities:
+  * Start up and shut down the Back Seat Driver application.
+  * Load and initialize the OpenCV library and touch/camera interfaces.
+  * Invoke the LDWSProcessor to perform lane departure warning.

 The following diagram depicts the design of the MainActivity class.